gdumani/private-events/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 ### Purpose:
-The private-event project allows the user to create events and then manage user signups.
-Events take place at a specific date and time described by the user.
+The private-event project allows the user to create and attend events that take place at a specific date and time.

 ## Build with
 * Ruby 2.7.0